Floating-Base Deep Lagrangian Networks: Related Work

 \section{Related Work}

 Classical SysID techniques for rigid-body systems usually estimate the kinematic parameters (e.g., link lengths, joint axes) separately from the dynamic parameters (e.g., mass, center of mass, inertia), either by prior estimation or by assuming they are given~\cite{wensing_robot_model_identification}.
-This separation is motivated by the fact that the equations of motion are linear in the inertial parameters, which enables estimation via linear least squares assuming persistent excitation~\cite{optimal_excitation}.
+This separation is motivated by the linearity of the equations of motion in the inertial parameters, enabling estimation via linear least squares under persistent excitation~\cite{optimal_excitation}.
 An alternative approach is to employ differentiable simulators to directly identify all system parameters through stochastic gradient descent~\cite{lutter_diff_sim, pmlr-v120-sutanto20a}.
-For floating-base systems, different sensor modalities were explored, such as joint torques~\cite{Khorshidi_physical_no_forces}, joint torques and force sensors~\cite{human_dyn_torque_force}, or force plates~\cite{identif_inertial_legged}.
+For floating-base systems, prior work has explored different sensing modalities, including joint torques~\cite{Khorshidi_physical_no_forces}, joint torques with force sensors~\cite{human_dyn_torque_force}, and force plates~\cite{identif_inertial_legged}.

 Conversely, black-box methods employ nonparametric models to learn either the full system dynamics or the residual with respect to a nominal model.
 For floating-base systems, used methods include Gaussian process regression~\cite{contact_invariant_residual_gpr, anymal_bayesian_mpc}; and neural networks~\cite{neuralsim_nn_residual, nagabandi2017neuralnetworkdynamicsmodelbased}.
 However, these methods usually model only the forward or inverse dynamics, not holding physical properties.